 These three Tarot decks are still rather classic.
 As you can see in the following three examples, many modern decks are going further and further away from the traditional imagery.

 The first card is the Fool from the Chaos Tarot, designed around 2001 by John Berger.
-With this deck we very far away from tradional imagery.
-With some wild imagination we can imagine here a dancing Fool.
-The second deck is the Deviant Moon Tarot which Patrick Valenza created when he was still a child.
-He re-began the deck in 2004.
+With this deck, we are very far away from traditional imagery.
+With some wild imagination, we can imagine here a dancing Fool.
+The second deck is the Deviant Moon Tarot, which Patrick Valenza created when he was still a child.
+He published the deck in 2004.
 The images are loosely based on the RWS imagery, but with a very surrealistic moonlit atmosphere.
 The last card is the Fool from the unpublished Steampunk Tarot created by Rüdiger Seibert.

 Although there are many differences in details, the Fool did not change a lot over the ages.
 He can be a vagabond, a dancing Fool, a musician, a lunatic, a beggar or all of them at the same time.
-Often he is wearing the clothes or the attributes of a Jester, but allways he stays just a Fool.
-As such he represents innocence, credulousness and gullibility in its purest form.
-On almost every card he is portrayed as a person, wandering through an alien and hostile world.
+Often he is wearing the clothes or the attributes of a Jester, but always he stays just a Fool.
+As such, he represents innocence, credulousness and gullibility in its purest form.
+On almost every card, he is portrayed as a person, wandering through an alien and hostile world.
 Sometimes he is alone, on other cards with kids or with an animal.
 He simply ignores them.
-The Fool does not recognize authority and he doesn't have any plan.
-Often he is ignoring or not even aware of his environment.
-He goes there where life is taking him.
+The Fool does not recognize authority, and he doesn't have any plan.
+Frequently, he is ignoring or not even aware of his environment.
+He goes there, where life is taking him.
 And this is the power of the Fool, he accepts everything and is happy with the life he's living.
 Because he does what he wants, without thinking about his environment, the Fool has placed himself outside society.
-For this reason the Fool has no number.
+For this reason, the Fool has no number.
 Sometimes he is numbered 0, sometimes 22, sometimes 78, but in fact all this is not correct.
 The Fool has no fixed place and no number it should be.